crispinalan/tikicalendar/README.md

 I was aware that it was the intention of Gtk developers to eventually replace GtkTreeView and GtkComboBox with [list widgets](https://blog.gtk.org/2020/06/08/more-on-lists-in-gtk-4/) and so I did not use these classes in the development of this calendar.
 See my migration notes below.

-However, I was not aware that ColorChooser was being depreciated which includes functions such as "gtk_color_chooser_get_rgba()" which is used to allow the calendar user to select different colours for days with events, days with priority events and the today colour.
-I will have to give some thought on how to rewrite this code.
+However, I was not aware that ColorButton, ColorChooserDialog were being depreciated as I use functions such as [gtk_color_chooser_get_rgba](https://docs.gtk.org/gtk4/method.ColorChooser.get_rgba.html) labelled "depreciated 4.10".
+I use this to allow the calendar user to select different colours for days with events, days with priority events and the today colour.
+I will have to give some thought on how to rewrite this code as other classes such as [GtkColorDialog](https://docs.gtk.org/gtk4/class.ColorDialog.html) are labeled "unstable since: 4.10".

-The other depreciation which will affect this project is the ListStore class as I have used functions like gtk_list_store_new() which is going to be depreciated.
-I am assuming that you have to now use [Gio ListStore](https://docs.gtk.org/gio/ctor.ListStore.new.html).
+The ListStore class is going to be depreciated in Gtk4.10 and I am assuming that you now have to use [Gio ListStore](https://docs.gtk.org/gio/ctor.ListStore.new.html).
+This means functions such as [gtk_list_store_new()](https://docs.gtk.org/gtk4/ctor.ListStore.new.html) used to creates a new list store are labeled "deprecated: 4.10".
+Fortunately, I have used GListStore in this calendar project creating a new GListStore with [g_list_store_new](https://docs.gtk.org/gio/ctor.ListStore.new.html).

-The removal of MessageDialog will also require the code base to be changed as the function gtk_message_dialog_new() is being depreciated.
+The removal of MessageDialog will also require the code base to be changed as the function [gtk_message_dialog_new](https://docs.gtk.org/gtk4/ctor.MessageDialog.new.html) is being depreciated.
+I am assuming that you have to use [GtkAlertDialog](https://docs.gtk.org/gtk4/class.AlertDialog.html) instead but this is also labelled "unstable since: 4.10".

-The current Tiki Calendar code base will need a major rewrite with this number of depreciations in Gtk4 version 4.10 onwards.
+The current Tiki Calendar code base will need a major overhall to deal with the Gtk4.10 depreciations.

+GTK developers are planning the [Gtk5](https://www.phoronix.com/news/GTK5-Likely-After-GTK-4.12) toolkit discussing making it a Wayland only [release](https://www.phoronix.com/news/GTK5-Might-Drop-X11).

 ## My Gtk3 to Gtk4 Migration Notes